 3. How to manage LTCG tax on Equity Funds?

-The introduction of tax on long term capital gains (LTCG) on equity funds need not deter you from taking advantage of the stock markets.
-You can still build wealth in a stress free manner.
+The introduction of the tax on long-term capital gains (LTCG) on equity funds should not deter you from investing in equity funds.
+You can still build wealth in a stress-free manner.
 Depending on the manner in which you do mutual fund investment, you can easily reduce the effect of the LTCG tax on your returns considerably.

 These tips will help you to face the challenge in a streamlined way:

 - Ensure complete understanding of the equity fund scheme before making an investment decision.
 This will prevent you from sticking to wrong funds so that there are no unplanned exits which attract tax liability.
 Analyse the fund both qualitatively as well as quantitatively.
 In case you find it challenging to make the right choice, consult a professional adviser to reduce the probability of incurring losses.